 Bioinformatic library filtering

-etabarcoding library filtering was performed using a toolbox of software (Creedy et al., 2019).
+Metabarcoding library filtering was performed using a toolbox of software.
 First, we trimmed the two pairs of primers separately using cutadapt (Martin, 2011), leaving the maximum error rate as default (e=0.1).
 At this point, we had two sets of trimmed sequences.
 The following filtering steps were done twice in each pair of primers.
 Pair reads were merged using PEAR (Zhang et al., 2014), setting the minimum quality threshold (Phred score) at 30 (-q 30).
 After merging, all sequences were merged into a single fastq file using the sed command and all the subsequent steps were performed using vsearch v2.8.1 (Rognes et al., 2016).
 This step was followed by the quality rate filtering, which aims to remove all sequences with sequencing errors, using the fastx_filter command (fastq_maxee=1).
-The library was dereplicated using the derep_fulllength command and, after, detect frequency using again the fastx_filter command (minsize=2) in order to delete the singletons, as such low frequency variants are likely to be PCR errors.
+The library was dereplicated using the derep_fulllength command and, after, frequency errors were detected and deleted using again the fastx_filter command (minsize=2) in order to delete the singletons, as such low frequency variants are likely to be PCR errors.
 The following step was filtering sequences by length (indel filtering) with the command fastx_filter (fastq_minlen=50, fastq_maxlen=325).
-At this stage, merged sequences that were shorter than 50bp or longer that 400bp were discarded.
+At this stage, merged sequences that were shorter than 50bp or longer that 325bp were discarded.
 This step was followed by the filtering de novo of potential chimeras using the uchime_denovo command.
 After this step, we obtain a fasta file, with Amplicon Single Variants (ASVs).
 Next, we performed the Operational Taxonomic Unit (OTU) picking, applying the centroid-based greedy clustering algorithm with a cut-off threshold of 97% (Xiong and Zhan, 2018) using the cluster_size command (id 0.97), and obtained a fasta file with all the OTUs present in the sampling.
-Finally, we mapped a by-sample reads to OTUs in order to obtain an OTU table, using usearch_global command.
+Finally, we mapped a by-sample reads to OTUs in order to obtain an OTU table, using search_exact command.
 Thus, at this point of the pipeline, we obtained two output files, an OTU table and a fasta file with the subsequent sequence of all the clustered OTUs.

 All OTUs were compared to the NCBI database using BLASTn (Johnson et al., 2008) and the pertinent multiple-file JSON was downloaded from the web interface.
 We then used a customized R script, based on the functions fromJSON and classification from R packages rjson (Couture-Beil and Couture-Beil, 2018) and taxize (Chamberlain and Szöcs, 2013), respectively, to assign a taxonomic classification to each clustered OTU.
 Moreover, we performed SINTAX classification against the MIDORI database (Leray et al., 2018).
 For that purpose, we used the vsearch commands makeudb_search and sintax, to convert the database, which was downloaded from the MIDORI website in fasta file, into database format and classify our OTUs, respectively.
-However, we were not able to recover any new assignment more from MIDORI than the ones obtained by BLASTn.
-Thus, this information was discarded.